PO Box 9021, Wilmington, DE 19809, USA

 5. Sooty Grouse _____

-The Sooty Grouse occurs in western Washington and on the east slope of the Cascades in central Washington.
+The Sooty Grouse occurs in western Washington and on the east slope of the Cascade Mountains in central Washington.

 The Dusky Grouse occurs further east in Washington.